panagenda/oe-on-az/README.md

 7. Customize the `vars.tf` based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi vars.tf`)
 9. Execute `./up.sh` to deploy OfficeExpert
 10. Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further installation steps)
+11. Optional: Automatically confiure the Appliance by executing the config script (more information below)

 > Do not use it in production!
 Data may get lost!
 Enable `prevent_destroy = true` to prevent resource recreation.